Article Updated on: 21st March 2025

 Unencrypted vs. Encrypted Key Fobs

-Meanwhile, encrypted fobs use communications protocols that send encrypted data between the fob and the proximity reader.
-In short, that makes it nearly impossible to make an unauthorized copy.
+On the other hand, encrypted key fobs use advanced communication protocols to send secure, scrambled data between the fob and the reader.
+This encryption makes it nearly impossible to duplicate a fob without authorization, significantly reducing the risk of unauthorized access.

 Car RFID tags

 A comprehensive residential key fob system can include RFID tags for cars, which trigger gates to open at driveways, neighborhood entry points, or parking garages without the driver having to lean out the window to use their key tag.
-You can place RFID stickers near the license plate or on a window.
+These small stickers or tags, typically placed on a car’s windshield or near the license plate, trigger a proximity-based RFID reader to open the gate as the vehicle approaches automatically.

 Mobile phones

-Using the same “tap to pay” technology built into today’s smartphones, you can use your mobile phone as a key fob with the latest key fob systems.
-This saves you the trouble of carrying a separate key tag.
+Using mobile phones as fobs is the future of access control.
+Using the same “tap to pay” technology built into today’s smartphones, you can use your phone to grant you entry, saving you the trouble of carrying a separate fob.
 Mobile phones are also encrypted, making it extremely hard to make an illegal copy of your phone as a key tag.

 Biometric fobs